WASdev/ci.docker/websphere-classic/base/install/README.md

 Dockerfile.install does the following:

-1. Extracts the tar file created by Dockerfile.prereq.
+1. Extracts the tar file created by Dockerfile.prereq
-2. Copies the profile creation and startup script to the image.
+2. Copies the profile creation and startup script to the image
-3. When the container is started , profile is created and the server is started.
+3. When the container is started , profile is created and the server is started

 ## Building the IBM WebSphere Application Server Classic Base image